-Defoliants (Ginstar, Def/Folex, Harvade, Aim 2EC, Blizzard, ET 2.5%EC, Resource, Dropp, FreeFall, sodium chlorates, paraquat at low rates, and other products) result in initiation of an abscission layer at the base of the leaf petiole where it attaches to the stem.
+Defoliants result in initiation of an abscission layer at the base of the leaf petiole where it attaches to the stem.
 The natural abscission layer formation process is enhanced by the defoliant, which results in leaf drop.
+When considering mode of action, some defoliants are classified as hormonal and others are herbicidal, and some have mixtures of both.
+Hormonal defoliants are characterized by enhancing ethylene production or inhibiting auxin transport.
+Response to these products is generally more sensitive to lower temperatures than herbicidal products.
+Hormonal type products would include Dropp (thidiazuron) and related products.
+Herbicidal defoliants would include Def (tribufos) and related products, the PPO inhibitors (Aim, Blizzard, ET, and Resource), and low rates of paraguat or other desiccants (which injure but not kill the leaves).
+Some products may have mixtures of both hormonal and herbicidal types of activities.
+These would include Ginstar (thidiazuron plus diuron and related products).
 In order to obtain maximum leaf drop, defoliants require fairly healthy and active leaves which still properly function and are not severely drought stressed (tough and leathery).
 Warm air temperatures generally enhance activity.
 The commonly used rule of thumb is that defoliants can be safely applied when 50-60 percent of the bolls are open and the remaining bolls are of sufficient maturity to obtain desired yield.
 Although a boll opening response is generally obtained as a result of defoliation, green unopened bolls can still remain a challenge.
 Many times a follow-up application of paraguat or other chemicals with desiccant activity or a killing freeze is necessary to allow stripper harvest of the crop.
-Aim 2EC, Blizzard, ET 2.5%EC, and Resource belong to the chemical class protoporphyrinogen oxidase (PPO) inhibitors.
-Blizzard from Chemtura was first sold in 2007.
-Research conducted with Blizzard in the High Plains in 2006 and 2007 indicated that the product performed similarly to others in the PPO chemistry in those years.
-Aim 2EC, Blizzard, ET 2.5%EC, and Resource cause disruption of cell membranes, which in turn triggers increased ethylene in leaves.
-Recent research trials have indicated that these products can be effective defoliants, as well as desiccants in some instances when used at higher rates.
-Aim 2EC, Blizzard, ET 2.5%EC, and Resource can be tank mixed with other products such as FirstPick, paraguat, Def/Folex, Prep.
-Finish 6 Pro. and Ginstar.
-Use of crop oil concentrate (COC) is suggested for the Aim 2EC, Blizzard, ET 2.5%EC, and Resource spray mixtures.
+Defoliant rates of PPO inhibitor products (Aim EC, Blizzard, ET, and Resource) cause cell membrane disruption which in turn triggers increased ethylene in leaves.
+High Plains research trials have indicated that the PPO inhibitor products can be effective defoliants, as well as desiccants in some instances when used at higher rates.
+These products tend to perform fairly similarly, although under certain crop conditions, some may perform better than others.
+Aim EC, Blizzard, ET, and Resource can be tank mixed with other products such as paraquat, Def, Ginstar, Prep, Finish 6 Pro, and FirstPick.
+Use of crop oil concentrate (COC) is suggested for the Aim EC, Blizzard, ET, and Resource spray mixtures.
 See specific product labels for details.
 Failure to include COC with these products will likely result in significantly reduced activity.